 The average PC user doesn’t spend $1,000 on a machine.
 Unfortunately, those looking to score something cheaper are often left to scour thousands of product pages and reviews, all in the hope of finding an inexpensive laptop that isn’t completely dull.

 You now need to smile, there are some good budget laptops.
 Not all of them suck.
-The Acer Aspire E 15 is just such a notebook, aggressively priced Check on Amazon at Amazon for our review configuration.
+The Acer Aspire E 15 is just such a notebook, aggressively priced for our review configuration.
 This model, Aspire E5-576G-5762 packs in a 15.6-inch Full HD (1,920 x 1,080 or X PPI) display, an eighth-generation Intel Core i5-8250U CPU, a discrete Nvidia GeForce MX150 CPU, 8GB RAM, an optical drive, and a 256GB solid-state drive (SSD).

 At this price, the specs sheet looks overly impressive than anything in the market.
 Did Acer make compromises to achieve such an attractive price point?